IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - Generates a UID2 token for the user
 - Stores the token locally on the user’s device
-- Automatically refreshes the token as required while your application is open.
+- Automatically refreshes the token as required while your app is open.

 You can pass the user’s DII (Directly Identifiable Information) to the UID2 Mobile SDK either hashed or unhashed.
 If you pass the DII unhashed, the UID2 Mobile SDK hashes it for you.
 If you want to pass the DII to the SDK already hashed, you must normalize it before hashing.
 For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).